What Is the Average Settlement for a Motorcycle Accident Lawsuit?

 While money can’t repair any residual injuries or your motorcycle, it can help pay off your medical bill, compensate you for the time you couldn’t work, and reimburse the cost of damages caused to your motorcycle.

-But what is the average settlement for a motorcycle accident?
+But what is the average settlement for a motorcycle accident lawsuit?

 How Much Are Most Motorcycle Accident Settlements?